Nieopodal/Nieopodal/README.md

 ## #1 💰 MyRealCoins
 <h3>Organize your budget.
 Plan the future. get rich!
 Enjoy it for free.</h3>

-**MyRealCoins is an application that helps you manage your personal budget by:**

-+ Automatic creation of monthly budgets
-+ Create detailed analysis of operations using charts
+MyRealCoins is an application that helps you manage your personal budget by automatic creation of monthly budgets, create detailed analysis of operations using charts, ability to mark payments on the map <strong>and much more</strong>!
-+ Quickly add operations divided into many categories
-+ Adding receipts to payments
-+ Ability to mark payments on the map
-+ Planning the future by adding cyclical operations (so-called schemes)
-+ Help in creating a financial cushion
-+ Possibility to view previous periods

 ![myrealcoins](https://github.com/Nieopodal/Nieopodal/assets/123494717/c42c4f6c-a551-48ed-aa2c-4603af59dc1b)